 Address, opening hours and admission

 Address: Via delle Quattro Fontane, 13 – Rome (tel. +39 06 4824184 or 06 42010066 (ticket office) or 06 4814591).
 Metro: Barberini.
-Opening hours: Tuesdays till Sundays fromn 08.30 till 19.00.
+Opening hours: Tuesdays till Sundays from 08.30 till 19.00.
 Closed: Mondays, January 1, December 25.
 Last entrance is one hour before closing time.
-Admission: 10 Euros (which includes a visit to the Galleria Corsini); concessions 5 Euros.
+Admission: 12 Euros (which includes a visit to the Galleria Corsini); concessions (EU citizens age 18-25), 2 Euros; ages 0-17, free.
 A visit to special exhibitions is not included in this price, but does give a discount.
 The Galleria Nazionale d’Arte Antica is free on the first Sunday of the month.
 Special exhibitions are not.

 History and description

-In 1984 a reorganization took place and many more recent works found a home in the Palazzo Barberini as well.
+In 1984 a reorganization took place and several more recently created works found a home in the Palazzo Barberini as well.

 Apart from the permanent collection, the museum also often has special exhibitions.